 Model training and tuning

-For training, we first divided the training & tune data further into separate training and tuning datasets, using a 75:25 split (Fig 2).
-As before for the subdivision between training and test data, we did this again semi-randomly, trying to preserve the ratios of individual conditions.
-We repeated this procedure 10 times to generate 10 independent pairs of training and tuning datasets.
+For training, we first divided the training/validation data further into separate training and validation datasets, using a 75:25 split (Fig 2).
+As before, for the subdivision between training/validation and test data, we did this semi-randomly while trying to preserve the ratios of individual conditions.
+We repeated this procedure 10 times to generate 10 independent pairs of training and validation datasets.
 Next, we generated a parameter grid for the tuning process.
 We optimized the "cost" parameter for all three SVM models and the "gamma" parameter for the SVM models with radial and sigmoidal kernels (S1 Fig).
 For the random forest algorithm, we optimized three parameters; "mtry", "ntrees", and "nodesize".

-We trained each of the four machine learning models on all 10 training datasets and made predictions on the 10 tuning datasets.
+We trained each of the four machine learning models on all 10 training datasets and made predictions on the 10 validation datasets.
 We applied a class weight normalization during training, where class weights are inversely proportional to the corresponding number of training samples and calculated independently for each training run.
-We calculated macro F1 scores for each model parameter setting for each tuning dataset and then averaged the scores over all tuning datasets to obtain an average performance score for each algorithm and for each parameter combination.
+We calculated macro-F1 scores for each model parameter setting for each validation dataset and then averaged the scores over all validation datasets to obtain an average performance score for each algorithm and for each parameter combination.
 The parameter combination with the highest average F1 score was considered the winning parameter combination and was subsequently used for prediction on the test dataset (Fig 2).

 Model validation on external data

-We validated our predictions against independently published external data [7].
+We validated our predictions against independently published external data [12].
 This external dataset consisted of 22 conditions, of which we could match five to our conditions.
-For all five samples, Mg2+ levels were held constant and approximately matched our base Mg2+ levels.
-The first sample used glucose as carbon source, did not experience any osmotic stress (no elevated sodium), and was collected in the exponential growth phase.
+For all five samples, Mg2+ levels were held constant in the external dataset at a level that approximately matched our base Mg2+ concentrations.
+The first sample used glucose as carbon source, did not experience any osmotic stress (no elevated sodium), and was collected during the exponential growth phase.
 The second sample used glycerol as carbon source, did not experience any osmotic stress (no elevated sodium), and was collected in the exponential growth phase.
 The third sample included 50mM sodium, glucose as carbon source, and was collected in the exponential growth phase.
-Because our high-sodium samples all included 100mM of sodium or more [18], this third sample fell in-between what we consider base sodium and high sodium.
+Because our high-sodium samples all included 100mM of sodium or more [35], this third sample fell in-between what we consider “base” sodium and “high” sodium.
 Samples four and five used glucose as carbon source, did not experience osmotic stress, and were measured after 24 and 72 hours of growth, respectively.
-In our samples, we defined stationary phase as 24–48 hours and late stationary phase as 1 to 2 weeks [18].
+In our samples, we defined stationary phase as 24–48 hours and late stationary phase as 1 to 2 weeks [35].
 Thus, sample four matched our stationary phase samples and sample five fell in-between our stationary and late-stationary phase samples.

 Statistical analysis and data availability